A Travel Price Comparison for Families, Couples, and Backpackers Venice vs. Dubrovnik for Attractions, Food, Old Town, and Couples

 Is there more to do in Venice or Dubrovnik?

 Travelers will usually find more to do in Venice.
 Although Venice and Dubrovnik are popular destinations, Venice has more sights and attractions for tourists.
-Venice is very popular for its museums and shopping, while Dubrovnik attracts visitors for its food, nightlife, resorts, scuba diving & snorkeling, beaches, and hiking.
+Venice is very popular for its museums and attractions and shopping, while Dubrovnik attracts visitors for its food, nightlife, resorts, scuba diving & snorkeling, beaches, and hiking.
 Venice is famous for its many canals, famous gondolas, iconic architecture, romantic squares, and beautiful bridges.
 It is also well known for St. Mark's Basilica.
 Dubrovnik is famous for its well-preserved medieval old town that is surrounded by stone walls and has been the production sight for many major movies and television shows.

 How is Venice different from Dubrovnik?